 Now the fun begins.
-You do nothing with the first one hundred.
+You do nothing with the first 100.
 They get to glare at one another Big-Apple-style and ruminate on their throbbing temples.
 You make an eloquent speech to the second group, informing them that they are the lucky recipients of a newly developed and powerful painkilling miracle drug.
 (It's actually aspirin with codeine, a proven pain reliever.)
-Then you leave them, too, alone with each other and their pain, contemplating their lawsuits against you.
-You make the same speech to the third one hundred, but you are lying to them.
+Then you leave them alone with each other and their pain, contemplating their lawsuits against you.
+You make the same speech to the third group, but you are lying to them.
 They think you are giving them a pain-relieving drug.
 In truth, they get a sugar pill.

-After a half hour, you ask your three hundred captives to report on their headaches.
-In the "do nothing" group, twenty say their headaches are gone.
+After a half-hour, you ask your 300 captives to report on their headaches.
+In the "do nothing" group, 20 say their headaches are gone.
 Eighty are still suffering.
-In the second group, ninety report the complete disappearance of pain; that drug is certainly a miracle potion, the people say, and they wonder where they can purchase it.
-In the third group, the ones you deceived, forty-five still have headaches, but fifty-five do not.
+In the second group, 90 report the complete disappearance of pain; that drug is certainly a miracle potion, the people say, and they wonder where they can purchase it.
+In the third group, the ones you deceived, 45 still have headaches, but 55 do not.
 That pill did the trick, they say, happily reboarding the subway pain-free.
 Your experiment was a success and you are off the hook, unless one of your subjects is a liability lawyer.

 But forget the legal ramifications for now.
 Look at what the experiment revealed.
-A sugar pill has no physiological action that will cure a headache, but thirty-five of your headache-free subjects in the third group provide evidence to the contrary.
-(Why thirty-five and not fifty-five?
-Because the results from the "do nothing" group show headache pain will cease in 20 percent of your subjects after one-half hour regardless.)
-Thus, for 35 percent of the subjects in our thought experiment, the sugar pill was just as much a miracle drug as the painkiller the members of the "real drug" group received.
+A sugar pill has no physiological action that will cure a headache, but 35 of your headache-free subjects in the third group provide evidence to the contrary.
+(Why 35 and not 55?
+Because the results from the "do nothing" group show headache pain will cease in 20 percent of your subjects after one half-hour regardless.)
+Thus, for 35 percent of the subjects in our thought experiment, the sugar pill was just as much of a miracle drug as the painkiller that the members of the "real drug" group received.
 This "cure" in the absence of any truly therapeutic agent is the placebo effect, and it's more than a curiosity.
-It's a direct result of brain action.
+It's a direct result of brain activity.
 But how?

 Before we answer that question, we need to define precisely what the placebo effect is.
 It is not spontaneous remission.
-That's what the twenty people in the first group (and presumably twenty more in each of the other two groups as well) experienced.
+That's what the 20 people in the first group (and presumably 20 more in each of the other two groups) experienced.
 Some of us, no matter what the disease, get better for unknown reasons.
 The disease process simply reverses itself without any intervention.
 Whether remission is mere chance or the result of some self-healing process remains anybody's guess.

 Furthermore, the placebo effect is no small or insignificant statistical aberration.
 Estimates of the placebo cure rate range from a low of 15 percent to a high of 72 percent.
 The longer the period of treatment and the larger the number of physician visits, the greater the placebo effect.